Our 3-week Indonesia travel plan included an 11-night stay in the secluded tropical island of Karimunjawa.

 Getting to Karimunjawa

-There are several options for getting over to Karimunjawa island from the mainland of Central Java.
+There are several options for getting over to Karimunjawa island from the mainland.
 However, the boats run most frequently from Jepara.
-More importantly, there is always a boat leaving Jepara port early on the Sunday morning (weather permitting).
-It’s for this reason that we chose to stay for one night at the Hotel Elim in Jepara.
+More importantly, there is always a boat leaving Jepara port early on Sunday mornings (weather permitting).
+It’s for this reason that we chose to stay for one night at the Elim Hotel in Jepara.

 Following an unscheduled detour on arrival in Semarang (see Honey, the ATM ate my card), we took a taxi to the Tourist Information Center on Jalan Permudu in the center of the city.
 We had a good idea of where we were going since we’d checked it out on Google Earth, and printed out a handy little Semarang map.

 We arrived at the Tourist Information Center later than planned – it was already getting dark and had started to rain.
 Behind the building there was a small office where we could purchase our minibus tickets to Jepara.
 We were still in time to catch the last minibus, leaving at 6 pm.